lgmorand/azure-devops-pipeline-decorators/content/pipeline-decorators.md

 - **properties.template**: The YAML template which defines the steps for your pipeline decorator.
 It's a relative path from the root of your extension folder.
 - **properties.targettask** (Optional): The target task id used for ms.azure-pipelines-agent-job.pre-task-tasks or ms.azure-pipelines-agent-job.post-task-tasks targets.
 Must be GUID string like 89b8ac58-8cb7-4479-a362-1baaacc6c7ad

-The question we have to ask ourselves is "where do we want to inject our decorator?".
+The question we have to ask ourselves is "where do we want to inject our decorator" ?
 At the beginning, at the end of the pipeline?
 In release pipeline or only during build pipeline?

 | Target | Description |
 |---|---|